I'd Rather Be Rich: Plot

 Meanwhile, back at the Dulaine mansion and unbeknown to Cynthia, Philip has unexpectedly recovered and feels as healthy as ever.
-Throughout the rest of the film, he and his nurse (Hermione Gingold) perform a comical cat and mouse game - she trying to stop him from smoking the many cigars he has hidden around the mansion.
+Throughout the rest of the film, he and his nurse perform a comical cat and mouse game - she trying to stop him from smoking the many cigars he has hidden around the mansion.

 Philip learns of Benton's success with the board and now surely approves of his granddaughter's choice in a fiancé.
 But then Philip learns all about the ruse when he overhears Cynthia tell Benton that his presence is no longer required since the real Warren Palmer is arriving that afternoon.

 Because Philip likes Paul Benton so much and thinks he is the right man for his granddaughter, he continues to pretend to be at death's door.
 Whenever Cynthia tries to tell him who her real fiancé is, he coughs and feigns a weak heart making her afraid to shock him in any way.
 This makes it necessary for Benton to stick around and Philip uses the situation to his advantage - playing matchmaker in an attempt to ensure his granddaughter's happiness.
 After all, Philip is certain Benton spells true love for Cynthia since she cannot keep her shoes on whenever they are together.

 Later that afternoon, the real Warren Palmer arrives at the Dulaine mansion and is reluctantly forced to pose as Paul Benton.
 Meanwhile, Benton realizes he's fallen for Cynthia, so he manages to hamper some late night amorous activity between the engaged couple and also boobie-traps a romantic getaway they go off on together.
 In the car on the way over, Palmer serenades Cynthia with the song "Almost There".
 But their rendezvous is sabotaged by the jealous Benton and they are forced to return early.

 Philip sends Cynthia and Benton to attend a shareholders' dinner dance, a scheme to have them spend more time together.
 They have a very enjoyable evening, until it ends up with the two rivals for Cynthia's affection fist fighting on the mansion's lawn.

 Finally Philip tells Cynthia that he is no longer dying and that her recent foot problems, just like her grandmother's condition, signifies which of the two men she truly loves.
 After a few more comedic scenes, Cynthia breaks off her engagement with Warren Palmer and winds up with Paul Benton.